Guest Reviews This tour doesn’t have any reviews because it is a new tour. Be the first to review it!

 - Ferry to Inisheer, the smallest of the Aran Islands, to spend a day strolling a stunning coast rich in old Gaelic culture.

-- Stay two nights in the fishing village of Doolin, center of Ireland’s trad (traditional) music scene and home to some of its most authentic pubs.
+- Stay three nights in the fishing village of Doolin, center of Ireland’s trad (traditional) music scene and home to some of its most authentic pubs.

-- Indulge in the luxuries and gourmet cuisine of properties steeped in character, from an 18th-century seaside estate to an 18th-century manor house.
+- Indulge in the luxuries and gourmet cuisine of properties steeped in character, from a boutique-style, award-winning hotel to an 18th-century manor house.

 Gregans Castle Hotel